The 12 Best Beaches In Pangasinan [My Top Picks]

 About Pangasinan

-Pangasinan is best-known for its salt production (its name was derived from the word “asin,” the local vernacular for salt) the industry as well as being home to some of the best dried seafood, fish sauces, and shrimp paste in the country.
-While Pangasinan has a lot more to offer to travelers such as its festivals and historic sites, its stunning beaches are what lures in adventurers.
+Pangasinan is best-known for its salt production (its name was derived from the word “asin,” the local vernacular for salt), the industry, as well as being home to some of the best dried seafood, fish sauces, and shrimp paste in the country.
+While Pangasinan has a lot more to offer to travelers, such as its festivals and historic sites, its stunning beaches are what lure in adventurers.

-A word of caution though, jellyfish is abundant in many Pangasinan beaches (I was a victim of jellyfish sting in San Fabian) so be sure to take extra precaution when swimming in these waters.
-Wear rash guard, feet protection, use jellyfish, and bring first-aid kits.
+A word of caution, though, jellyfish are abundant in many Pangasinan beaches (I was a victim of a jellyfish sting in San Fabian), so be sure to take extra precaution when swimming in these waters.
+Wear a rash guard, foot protection, use jellyfish, and bring first-aid kits.

 How to go to Pangasinan